tiwilliam/vagrant-debian/README.md

 Usage
 -----
 This is what it takes to create your own Vagrant box from the Debian netinstall ISO image:

     make [32 | 64]

-Dependencies: **VirtualBox, cdrtools, vagrant**
+Dependencies: **VirtualBox, cdrtools, vagrant, fakeroot (Linux only)**

 **Note!** Mac OS X Lion seems to have a broken libarchive, unable to unpack ISO files.
 We use brew's version:

     brew install libarchive